 East rolls up to west!
-Jumeirah is invited to create one of the world’s most luxurious hotels in a 51 storey glass tower, combining spectacular residential apartments and luxury hotel accommodation, next to Thames in Southwark.
+Jumeirah is invited to create one of the world’s most luxurious hotels in a 51 story glass tower, combining spectacular residential apartments and luxury hotel accommodation, next to the Thames in Southwark.
 Jumeirah has signed an accord with Beetham Organization to create The Jumeirah Hotel at Beetham Tower, the new £600 million slender curved glass landmark for London.
-The tower will stand 180 metres high, with the hotel’s planned observation deck sitting 45 meters higher that the famed London Eye.
+The tower will stand 180 meters high, with the hotel’s planned observation deck sitting 45 meters higher than the famed London Eye.
 In what will be a major boost for tourism in London and for Southwark and the South Bank as a new focus for visitors to the capital, The Jumeirah Hotel will be sited in the lower half of Beetham Tower and will have 261 spacious rooms and suites, a spectacular ballroom that will accommodate large-scale conference and banqueting events catering for up to 800 people, plus a number of smaller meeting venues.